Skip to main content

 letter spacing

-Use 1 space after a period in both printed materials and website copy.
+Use 1 space after a period in website copy.

 Use initial cap on both "Link" and "Family."
 "Link products" is also acceptable.
 Avoid using the lengthier "Link Family of products."
 The Link family is an integrated Web-based environment that provides authorized UC San Diego students, faculty, and staff with consistent and easy-to-use access to administrative information.
 See LinkFamily for more information.